Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Numerical edge results: Complex spacing ratios and NN spacings

 As in Hermitian RMT, the edge of the spectrum hosts universality classes different from the bulk.
 The complex spacing ratio can be defined numerically as in \eqref{eq.def spacing ratio} below for the complex eigenvalues in any non-Hermitian ensemble, and we will use the matrix representation of the 3 ensembles to generate these.
 This is also because for classes AI$^\dag$ and AII$^\dag$ no analytical results are known so far for their jpdfs of complex eigenvalues, see \eqref{eq.jpdf_gen.weight} for class A. For simplicity, we will choose a Gaussian distribution of matrix elements for all 3 ensembles as follows.
 Let $J$ be an $N\times N$ (respectively $2N\times 2N$ in the case of AII$^\dagger$) random matrix, where we assign a Gaussian weight $\propto \exp\left[-N\Tr JJ^\dagger \right]$ with it.\footnote{Hamazaki et al. \cite{Hamazaki et al} numerically tested the local bulk universality of the NN spacing distribution, with respect to Bernoulli distributed matrix elements.
 We will deal with Gaussian matrix ensembles in this work only.} Here, the Gaussian weight is normalised such that the limiting eigenvalue density will be supported on the unit disc.
 This is in contrast to the previous Section \ref{Sec:AnalyticsA}.
 The 3 symmetry classes are defined by the following symmetry relations: \begin{itemize} \item Class A: $J\neq J^\dagger$ , \item Class AI$^\dagger$: $J=J^T\neq J^\dagger$ , \item Class AII$^\dagger$: $J=\Sigma J^T \Sigma\neq \Sigma \cconj{J} \Sigma$, where $\Sigma= $. \end{itemize} Here, $J^T$ denotes the transposition of $J$, $\cconj{J}$ the complex conjugation and $J^\dagger$ the Hermitian conjugate.
 It is convenient to parametrise the $2N\times 2N$ matrix $J$ of class AII$^\dag$ via three non-Hermitian $N\times N$ matrices $A,B,C$, where the matrices $B$ and $C$ are anti-symmetric, i.e. $B=-B^T$ and $C=-C^T$ as

-and $A$ has no symmetry.
-It is well-known that the eigenvalues of a complex self-dual matrix are doubly degenerate \cite{hastings}.
+and $A$ has no symmetry. {Here, it is important to scale the variance of the elements of matrices $A,B,C$ to unity (up to symmetries for $B,C$), as the variance of $J$ cannot be fixed by an overall factor as for the other matrix ensembles under consideration, cf. \cite[eq.~(2.9)]{AAKP}.} It is well-known that the eigenvalues of a complex self-dual matrix are doubly degenerate \cite{hastings}.
 The distribution for 2D Poisson can be formulated in the same manner in matrix form, with $J=$diag$(z_1,\ldots,z_N)$ being diagonal.